OpenDAoC/OpenDAoC-Core/SRD/09_Performance_Systems/Object_Pool_System.md

 ## Overview

+**Game Rule Summary**: The Object Pool System is like a recycling center for the game's memory - instead of constantly creating and destroying objects (which would slow things down), the game reuses the same objects over and over.
+When you cast a spell, attack, or send a message, the game grabs a pre-made object from the pool, uses it, then cleans it up and puts it back in the pool for the next player.
+This prevents lag spikes and keeps the game running smoothly even during large battles with hundreds of spells and attacks happening simultaneously.
+You won't notice this system working, but it's essential for maintaining consistent performance.

 The Object Pool System provides high-performance memory management for frequently allocated and deallocated objects in OpenDAoC.
 It reduces garbage collection pressure and improves performance by reusing object instances across game ticks and operations.

 ## Core Architecture